OpenPrinting/ippusbxd/readme.md

 (if you have problems with the Chrome browser, use Firefox).

-It is also DNS-SD-broadcasted via our modified Avahi on the lo interface.
+It is also DNS-SD-broadcasted via Avahi on the lo interface.

 To set up a print queue you could simply run